 The primary difference is that both people who own the account have full control over it.
 Each account owner can get a debit card, write checks and make purchases.
 Both account holders can also add funds or withdraw them from the account.

 The money in joint accounts belongs to both owners.
 Either person can withdraw or spend the money at will — even if they weren’t the one to deposit the funds.
 The bank makes no distinction between money deposited by one person or the other, making a joint account useful for handling shared expenses.
-But a joint bank account should only be opened with someone whom you trust, since that person has equal control over the account’s funds.
+But a joint bank account should only be opened with someone you trust, since that person has equal control over the account’s funds.

 Pros of a joint bank account

-A potential larger account balance
+A potentially larger account balance

 More FDIC insurance coverage